mart-dore/FlaskAPP/README.md

-# CV-generator
+# Flask APP

-Web application to generate CV automatically from a form
+First Step with Flask API to develop a web application.